If you would like to make a gift to RBSC, there are lots of ways to do that.

 This subject guide will grow over time.
 For more information about our collections, please click on the tabs above related to your interests!

 We believe that although these materials are kept in a controlled environment for preservation reasons, they should indeed be handled and used--through classroom instruction, tours, exhibitions, research, and other instructional opportunities.
 We believe that primary materials are an integral part of the educational experience, provide students, faculty, and individual users at all levels in nearly all subject areas with interaction with rare and historical material right here on campus.
-We have a departmental common press, and are happy to provide demonstrations.
 We are also the home for the Friends of the NIU Libraries.

-We welcome individual researchers, community groups and class visits, at all academic levels, from elementary school through graduate school and beyond.
-We happily create presentations to suit your syllabus.
+We welcome individual researchers, community groups, and class visits at all academic levels, from elementary school through graduate school and beyond.
+We happily create presentations to suit your syllabus or lesson plans.

 Individual researchers who wish to use departmental materials need not make an appointment unless they require in-depth reference assistance.
 Please contact Sarah Cain, the interim Curator of Rare Books and Special Collections (815) 753-0255, for reference questions or questions about the collections.